-The few times that I have visited prior to 2017, including in Spring 2014, the beach was high and dry with a covering of
+At other times when I have visited, the beach was high and dry with a covering of

 grass that suggested the water had not been near full capacity any time recently prior to that.
 The lake is very shallow, which means that it evaporates

 quickly.
 When water levels are low, shallow depth means that the water also recedes a long way from the lake edge.
 My advice is to make the most of Green Hill